proglang/tezos-project/projects/ocaml_michelson-interpreter/src/bnfc/README.md

 - However, some of the contracts are also ill_typed on purpose!
 Type Errors are only found on runtime of the interpreter, not by the parser.

 **Errors:** The parser returns two errors, a Parser_error and a Lexing_error

+### Building a language specification
+`latex_language-specification.sh` creates a latex file containing a readable language specification in folder `language-specification`, based on `michelson.cf`